Lycopodiella

 Lycopodiella is a genus in the clubmoss family Lycopodiaceae.
 The genus members are commonly called bog clubmosses, describing their wetland habitat.
-The genus has a cosmopolitan distribution, with centers of diversity in the tropical New World and New Guinea.
 In the past, the genus was often incorporated within the related genus Lycopodium, but was segregated in 1964.
 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), Lycopodiella is placed in the subfamily Lycopodielloideae, along with three other genera.
 In this circumscription, the genus has about 15 species.
 Other sources use a wider circumscription, in which the genus is equivalent to the Lycopodielloideae of PPG I, in which case about 40 species and hybrids are accepted.
+Narrowly circumscribed, the genus has a circumboreal distribution, extending south in the Americas throughout tropical South America.

 Description

-Lycopodiella are non-flowering plants.
-They have leafy rhizomes that grow along the ground and vertical, leafy shoots, also known as peduncles.
-Fertile peduncles have strobili at the top of the shoot.
-Individuals can have short, creeping rhizomes with simple strobili, branching rhizomes with many strobili, or anywhere in between.
-The North American specimens are typically shorter, have thinner shoots, and have fewer vertical shoots in the North than specimen in the South.
+Like all clubmosses, Lycopodiella species are vascular, non-flowering plants which reproduce by spore.
+Their stems grow horizontally on wet ground, with roots extending directly from the stem.
+Upright branches arise from the dorsal surface of the stems, forming the peduncles of spore-bearing strobili.
+These upright branches may be unbranched or up to three times forked.

+In the strobili, the sporophylls occur in alternating pseudowhorls of 5 or more, resulting in 10 or more longitudinal ranks of leaves.
+They have both veinal and basal mucilage canals.
+Sporangia are located in the axil where the sporophylls diverge from the upright stem.
+Sporangia are anisovalvate (splitting into unequal portions when they open).

+Gametophytes occur on the surface of the substrate and are at least partially photosynthetic.